su-dataAI/data401-nlp/README.md

 ### For Deepnote

 Every week, there will be new link posted for a Deepnote project.

-- Click the Deepnote project link provided for the lab.
+At least the first time, when you click on the link you will be asked to login or sign up to see the project.
+If you sign up, you’ll get a free 14-trial of the Team plan, and from there you can request the education plan.

 - When the project opens, click Duplicate (top right).
 - This creates your own private copy of the lab.